jadecobra/python_tdd_exercises/NONE.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-Based on what we have seen so far, is it safe to assume that `None` is only `None` and is not any other data structure? let us find out if this assumption is true.
+Based on what we have seen so far, it is safe to assume that `None` is only `None` and is not any other data structure, let us find out if this assumption is false.

 ## Is None a list(array)?